 “Authorised land officer” has the meaning given by the Land Administration Act 1997.

+“Authority” means the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5;

 “Carbon covenant”, “carbon covenant form”, “carbon right” and “carbon right form” have the same respective meanings as they have in the Carbon Rights Act 2003.

 “Certificate of Crown land title” means certificate of Crown land title within the meaning of the Land Administration Act 1997.